What Is Salt Room Therapy?

 No, just bring yourself!
 You will be fully clothed, so dress comfortably.
-If you’d like you may bring ONE book as we do not allow electronic equipment or baggage into the salt room.
-Bring a sweatshirt of you tend to run chilly.
+If you’d like you may bring a book.
+Bring a sweatshirt if you tend to run chilly.
 It is encouraged to just sit and rest and enjoy!

 What can I bring in the room with me?

 You are permitted to bring one book, a bottle of water that must have a lid (lids with straws are fine) and a sweatshirt.
-We do not permit electronic equipment in the salt room.
-It is best to leave electronics and any valuables at home, as we are not responsible for lost, stolen or damaged items.
-During public family sessions, you are allowed to bring kids’ books, coloring book and crayons and 1 or 2 toys.
+It is best to leave electronics with the ringer off and any valuables in the locker.
+We are not responsible for lost, stolen or damaged items.
+During family sessions, you are allowed to bring kids’ books, coloring books and crayons and 1 or 2 toys.
 Coloring on the walls is strictly prohibited and will incur a $100 fix-up fee.
-The room has closed-circuit cameras for your protection and ours.
+Facility has closed-circuit cameras for your protection and ours.